jacksonwalters/orbit-space-homology/README.md

 RUNTIME:

 The main file is 'fund_domain.sage'.
+Sample Frechet means can be computed using 'sample_frechet_mean.sage'.
 To get started, change directories to the one containing this file.
 Enter the command

 load('fund_domain.sage')